harinipradeep/nodejs_file/README.md

 # nodejs_file

 ## Start the app after installing node :
-cd uploader (it contains all the node module dependencies) node index.js
+a) cd uploader (it contains all the node module dependencies)
+b) node index.js

 ## Access Home page in the below endpoint :
 http://localhost:8000